Categories

 The duplex mirror was set so that there was a reflection of the intended target.
 Alternately the hold in the centre could be used to aim it at the target.
 The signalling mirror was then adjusted so it cast its light onto the duplex.
 The Mance manual suggests gumming a piece of paper onto the duplex to facilitate correctly placing the shadow spot.
 Any non-reflective object could be placed before the duplex with the same effect.

 Many survival manuals will tell you about signalling with heliographs.
-I have never seen on address what to do it the sun is behind you.
+I have never seen one address what to do it the sun is behind you.

 There are various ways you can use this technique.
 “Mirror” in this context means anything that is reflective.
 A CD, a piece of foil, a mess tin, a polished knife blade, a piece of glass, a watch face, compass face or the screen or polished back of a phone.
 The reflector of your flashlight should not be overlooked!

-If your vehicle has broken down use your windscreen as a duplex reflector and a rear view mirror to direct the sunlight on to it.
+If your vehicle has broken down, use your windscreen as a duplex reflector and a rear view mirror to direct the sunlight on to it.
+Most vehicles have two wing mirrors.

 If you are on your own, improvise by mounting the duplex on any natural or self-constructed suitable object.